odlgroup/odl/doc/source/math/resizing_ops.rst

 It should be noted that all extension operators mentioned here are of the above form :math:`R^* + P` with :math:`P` acting on the "outer" indices only.
-Hence they all act as a right inverse for the restriction operator.
-This property can also be read as the fact that all extension operators are left-inverted by the restriction operator.
+Hence they all act as a right inverses for the restriction operator.
+This property can also be read as the fact that all extension operators are left-inverted by the restriction operator :math:`R`.

+Moreover, the "mixed" case, i.e. the combination of restriction and extension which would occur e.g. for a constant index shift :math:`x \mapsto (0, \dots, 0, x_0, \dots, x_{n-p-1})`, is not considered here.
+It can be represented by a combination of the two "pure" operations.

 Zero padding